Amsterdam/signals/docs/ZDS/code/models.md

 **This is SIA Amsterdam specific code**

-The models are a way to know how far along we are with sending the needed data to the `ZDS` components.
-This will create a link between the object that we are trying to send and the responses from the `ZDS` components.
+The models are a way to know how far along we are with sending the needed data to the `ZDS Components`.
+This will create a link between the object that we are trying to send and the responses from the `ZDS Components`.

 ## CaseSignal